zymos/audiobook_tools/README.md

-## audiobook_reencoder
+## audiobook_reencoder (needs fixing)
-* Description: Re-encodes all mp2/m4b files in a directory, recursivly.
+* Description: Re-encodes all MP3/M4B files in a directory, recursivly.
 * Features:
 	* Encodes using ffmpeg
-    * Accepts mp2, m4b, m4a (todo maybe flac)
+    * Accepts mp3, m4b, m4a
     * Grabs audio files data using ffprobe, for re-encoding and embedding cover art
     * Split into chapters (not implemented)
     * Removes unneeded files (nfo/cue/m2u) (can be disabled)